Orthopaedic Urgent Care

 Why Visit Us for Orthopaedic Urgent Care

-Our experienced team is available all day at our five convenient locations in Irving, Southlake, Flower Mound, Alliance, and Argyle.
+Our experienced team is available all day at our four convenient locations in Irving, Southlake, Flower Mound, and Alliance.
 Providing top-quality care is our highest priority at All-Star Orthopaedics, and one of the many ways we deliver on this goal is by ensuring every patient sees a board-certified orthopaedic surgeon the day they seek care.
 Our team of extensively trained medical professionals is dedicated to patient-focused approaches, and that begins at the top, with the physician.

 If you have an urgent orthopaedic problem, our team is proud to offer swift and direct access to our elite group of orthopaedic surgeons.
 By seeing our team for immediate orthopaedic care—versus an ER or other urgent care facility—you can expect the following benefits: